The activities and tasks entrusted to all reception centres are defined in a decree of December 2018 and include:

 Conditions vary substantially across the different types of facilities.
 As regards CAO, a 2017 evaluation by UNHCR has reported living conditions in CAO to be satisfactory overall.

-In 2019, a new inter-ministerial instruction was issued and obliges emergency accommodation centres to communicate the list of people accommodated there to the OFII.
+In 2019, a new inter-ministerial instruction was issued and obliges emergency accommodation centres for homeless persons (which differs from emergency centers for asylum seekers) to communicate the list of people accommodated there to the OFII.
 This measure risks calling into question the principle of unconditional reception of migrants, as undocumented migrants may no longer approach the emergency shelters if they know that they will be flagged to the authorities.
 The National Consultative Commission on Human Rights (CNCDH) also requested the withdrawal of this instruction on the same legal grounds, further contending that it violates the country’s international obligations relating to human rights of migrants.
+According to the Ministry of Interior, information transmission “remains insufficient and heterogeneous, especially in Ile-de-France region” as only 2,204 asylum seekers had been identified in emergency accommodation centers from October 2019 to December 2020.

 Article R.744-6-1 Ceseda, inserted by Article 18 Decree n.
 2018-1159 of 14 December 2018.